Kotlin/kotlinx.coroutines/coroutines-guide.md

 Note that [ticker] is aware of possible consumer pauses and, by default, adjusts next produced element delay if a pause occurs, trying to maintain a fixed rate of produced elements.

-Optionally, a `mode` parameters equal to [TickerMode.FIXED_DELAY] can be specified to maintain a fixed delay between elements.
+Optionally, a `mode` parameter equal to [TickerMode.FIXED_DELAY] can be specified to maintain a fixed delay between elements.

 ### Channels are fair